 Then reality hit.
 In early December, Oracle reported disappointing quarterly results.
 Worse, it buried a bomb in the earnings call.
 The newly appointed finance chief Doug Kehring announced that the company would need $50 billion in capital expenditures for fiscal 2026—43% more than what was projected just three months earlier.
 That's also double what Oracle spent the year before.
 On top of that massive capex bill, the company is committing to $248 billion in leases to expand cloud capacity.
 Building all of that costs money.
 A lot of money.

 Investors have grown skeptical about whether Oracle can actually pull this off.
 The company already went into debt to fund this pivot.
 In September, Oracle raised $18 billion in a jumbo bond sale, one of the largest tech debt issuances on record.
 Kehring tried to reassure investors that the company would maintain its investment-grade credit rating, but the market isn't buying it.
-Credit default swap prices on 's debt are climbing, a sign that investors are hedging their bets on a potential downgrade.
+Credit default swap prices on Oracle's debt are climbing, a sign that investors are hedging their bets on a potential downgrade.